Type

 Referral criteria:

-The service is suitable for those people who have clear symptoms of Complex PTSD as a central focus for intervention and are able to work safely in therapy.
+The service is suitable for people who have clear symptoms of Complex PTSD as a central focus for intervention and can work safely in therapy.

 Patients who meet the referral criteria for the service:

-- are needing help with complex PTSD symptoms as their main diagnosis
+- Need help with complex PTSD symptoms as their main diagnosis

-- are able to manage the emotional demands of therapy and have support in place for managing their emotions outside of therapy sessions
+- Can manage the emotional demands of therapy and have support in place for managing their emotions outside of therapy sessions

-We are unable to accept referrals for clients who are
+We cannot accept referrals for people who are:

-- take part in behaviours which would significantly affect safe engagement in reprocessing (e.g. drug and alcohol misuse)
+- Take part in behaviours which would significantly affect safe engagement in reprocessing (for example, drug and alcohol misuse)